VirgilSecurity/virgil-ratchet-x/README.md

 ## Group Chat Example
-In this section you'll find out how to build a group chat using the Virgil Ratchet SDK.
+In this section, you'll find out how to build a group chat using the Virgil Ratchet SDK.

 ### Create Group Chat Ticket
 Let's assume Alice wants to start a group chat with Bob and Carol.
 First, create a new group session ticket by running the `startNewGroupSession` method.
 This ticket holds a shared root key for future group encryption.
 Therefore, it should be encrypted and then transmitted to other group participants.
 Every group chat should have a unique 32-byte session identifier.
 We recommend tying this identifier to your unique transport channel id.
 If your channel id is not 32-bytes you can use SHA-256 to derive a session id from it.